LiCracker/ai-papers-growth-comparison-of-top-countries-sample/Readme.md

 * Setting up Azure Databricks service.
 See [Set up Azure Databricks](https://docs.microsoft.com/academic-services/graph/get-started-setup-databricks).

 * Setting up Bing Maps API Key.
 See [Create a Bing Maps Key](https://www.microsoft.com/en-us/maps/create-a-bing-maps-key).
-Before using this API, review the [Geocode and Data Source Limits](https://docs.microsoft.com/en-us/bingmaps/spatial-data-services/geocode-and-data-source-limits)
+Before using this API, review the [Bing Maps API Rate Limit](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-api-best-practices#rate-limiting).
+It will consume about 12,000 transactions if we choose "artificial intelligence" as target topic.

 ## Gather the information that you need